gramster/gramster.github.io/content/post/github-reports.md

 - there is a GitHub workflow for each report, that runs on a schedule.
 This needs to be configured withe the repo, the access token, and the type of report, as well as an optional batch size which can be useful in rare cases where issues have many events that cause the query responses to be too large;
 - the workflows in turn each make use of a GitHub action, which is still largely specific to my use case, but adds additional settings that are common across all my reports; for example, it specifies all the GitHub user names of people in my team, and adds the `microsoft/` organizational part of the repository path.
 This action is mostly just me following DRY (don't repeat yourself) principles;
-- that GitHub action in turn makes use of a generic GitHub action, which is what you would make use of if you customised this yourself; this action requires a full set of input parameters and makes very few assumptions about the inputs beyond having some default values;
+- that GitHub action in turn makes use of a generic GitHub action, which is what you would make use of if you customized this yourself; this action requires a full set of input parameters and makes very few assumptions about the inputs beyond having some default values;
-- that action then leverages a utility `ghreport` written in Python that queries GitHub APIs for the repo specified at the start and using the initially passed-in access token, and generates the reports in Markdown format (it supports HTML format too, in which case it can include a chart of bug rates over time, but for the purposes of having automated reports comitted to a GitHub repo that are easy to read, Markdown makes more sense).
+- that action then leverages a utility `ghreport` written in Python that queries GitHub APIs for the repo specified at the start and using the initially passed-in access token, and generates the reports in Markdown format (it supports HTML format too, in which case it can include a chart of bug rates over time, but for the purposes of having automated reports committed to a GitHub repo that are easy to read, Markdown makes more sense).

 We'll go through each of these in turn.
 I should note that in my day to day job I am a manager of managers and don't normally get to write GitHub actions; this was my first time, so there may be things I am doing inefficiently or non-idiomatically.
 I welcome feedback.